HildoBijl/stepwise/packages/input-exercises/README.md

 An input exercise specification commonly contains:

 - `metadata` includes the practiced `skill` or a more involved skill `setup`.
 - `generateParameters(example)` creates the fixed problem parameters.
-It generally uses randomization.
+It generally uses randomization and may be synchronous or asynchronous.
 - `getSolution` uses the parameters to build a solution, as well as other useful info for the exercise.
 - `checkInput(data)` decides whether the interpreted learner input is correct.